 The most important factor to consider before starting the process of submitting a report is to make sure to have read and understood the scope, respect it, and read it again for good measure.
 This is in place to provide safe harbour for researchers while participating in ethical hacking activities within the program rules.

-The Intigriti platform has the following required fields of which are needed to submit a report.
+The Intigriti platform has the following required fields which are needed to submit a report.
+In order to submit reports:

 1. Locate and open the chosen program